JoseyMedley/unaestheticminecraft.com/README.md

 # BDSX : BDS + node.js
 ![logo](bdsx/icon/icon.png)
 BDSX is a modification of Minecraft Bedrock Dedicated Server, supporting [node.js](https://nodejs.org/).
 Because it is based on the offical BDS software, it includes all the features of vanilla Minecraft, but includes other features as well, such as hooking functions and packets to change behavior.
+This fork of BDSX adds in a basic anticheat, along with some utilities and automatic backups.
+Before using this fork edit change the s3 bucket on line 19 of bdsx.bat to your bucket, or remove lines 16-19 to disable automatic backups.

 ## Features